isaaceindhoven/eslint-config-es6/README.md

 ### Updating this package

 Please make sure you've created an user on npmjs and you have the rights to publish this package within the organisation [@isaac.frontend](https://www.npmjs.com/org/isaac.frontend).
 If not, please contact one of the contributors, defined in the package.json.

+For release a new version use [release-it](https://www.npmjs.com/package/release-it).

+After you've cloned this repository, did a `npm install`, edited and you're ready for a new release, just use `npm run release ${patch|minor|major}` in order to update git and publish to npmjs registry.
+Make shure you're registered with you SSH key to git and have a valid npm user to publish.